Skip to main content

 aws ssm get-parameter --name cloudflare-api-token --query Parameter.Value --output text --with-decryption

-Given that you are already authenticated with AWS in Pipelines for the sake of interacting with state, this can be a convenient mechanism for fetching the CloudFlare API token.
+Given that Pipelines is already authenticated with AWS for interacting with state, this setup provides a convenient method for retrieving the Cloudflare API token.

-Alternatively, note that the api_token is an optional value, and in a manner similar to that of the AWS provider, you can use the CLOUDFLARE_API_TOKEN environment variable instead to provide the API token to the provider at runtime.
+Alternatively, note that the api_token field is optional.
+Similar to the AWS provider, you can use the CLOUDFLARE_API_TOKEN environment variable to supply the API token to the provider at runtime.

 generate "cloudflare_provider" {